90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: True

-79. What traditional Italian dish, meaning “little ears,” is often associated with romantic dinners?
+79. Question: What traditional Italian dish, meaning “little ears,” is often associated with romantic dinners?

 Answer: Orecchiette